Air Travel to the United States

 - U.S. citizens are not required to quarantine.

 - The Mexican government encourages people to continue respecting social distancing measures, washing their hands, and coughing or sneezing in the inner part of the elbow to prevent the spread of COVID-19.
 A variety of prevention measures can be found at https://coronavirus.gob.mx/

-- For U.S. citizens who have participated in higher risk activities or think that they may have been exposed before or during a trip, the CDC encourages people to take the following extra precautions to protect others for 14 days after arrival at their destination:
+- For U.S. citizens who have participated in higher risk activities or think that they may have been exposed before or during a trip, the CDC encourages those who are vaccinated five days and those who are unvaccinated 14 days to take the following extra precautions to protect others after arrival at their destination:

 - Avoid staying around people at higher risk for severe illness from COVID-19.

 - Consider getting tested for COVID-19.

 - In the United States, quarantine requirements and recommendations may vary by state.
 Therefore, travelers should review an individual state’s entry requirements before traveling.

 - Commercial flights and public transportation are operating.
 Please see additional information on any state-specific regulations or restrictions in each state’s page.